Z-Ahmad/planit/README.md

 ### 🎨 Frontend
 - ⚛️ React with TypeScript
 - 🛣️ React Router for navigation
-- 💅 Styled Components/Tailwind CSS for styling
+- 💅 Tailwind CSS with DaisyUI for styling

 ### ⚙️ Backend
 - 🚀 Node.js & Express